Appdynamics/apache-monitoring-extension/README.md

 ## Prerequisite

+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.

-Please enable mod_status on the HTTP server to get stats.
+2. Please enable mod_status on the HTTP server to get stats.
 Install Apache mod_status on your Apache instance.
 For more information, see [Apache Module mod_status](http://httpd.apache.org/docs/2.0/mod/mod_status.html).

-In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
-For more details on downloading these products, please  visit [here](https://download.appdynamics.com/).

-The extension needs to be able to connect to Apache in order to collect and send metrics.
+3. The extension needs to be able to connect to Apache in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation
+1. Run 'mvn clean install' from "ApacheMonitorRepo"
-1. Download and unzip the ApacheMonitor.zip to the "<MachineAgent_Dir>/monitors" directory
+1. Unzip the `ApacheMonitor-<Version>.zip` from `target` directory to the "<MachineAgent_Dir>/monitors" directory
 2. Edit the file config.yml as described below in Configuration Section, located in <MachineAgent_Dir>/monitors/ApacheMonitor and update the Apache server(s) details.
 3. All metrics to be reported are configured in metrics.xml.
 Users can remove entries from metrics.xml to stop the metric from reporting, or add new entries as well.
 4. Restart the Machine Agent